gustavo-hac/gustavo-hac/README.md

 ## Hello!!
 My name is Gustavo.
-Programmer currently studying Computer Science at the UTFPR (Federal University of Technology of Paraná).
+🎓 Currently pursuing my Bachelor's degree in Computer Science at the UTFPR (Federal University of Technology of Paraná).

+💻 Currently building my skills in programming and looking for my first professional opportunity.

+📖 Starting my studies in Cloud Computing.

 ###